PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/process-data.md

 ### Variation

 RNA-sequencing data is variable.
-Variability can broadly be divided into two types: 'Interesting' variation is that which is biologically relevant such as the differences that arise between HGS-OvCa subtypes; 'Obscuring' variation in contrast is that which hinders our ability to observe the interesting variation and often arises from the experimental approach itself.
-Obscuring variation in gene expression measurement may be largely unavoidable when it takes the form of 'random error' such as the stochastic nature of gene expression.
-In contrast, a large amount of effort has been directed at identifying and attempting to mitigate 'systematic errors' which arise as a part of the RNA-sequencing procedure.
+Variability can broadly be divided into two types: 'Interesting' variation is that which is biologically relevant such as the differences that arise between HGS-OvCa subtypes; 'Obscuring' variation, in contrast, often reflects the peculiarities of the experimental assay itself and reduces our ability to detect the interesting variation that leads to publications and the envy of colleagues.
+Obscuring variation in gene expression measurement may be largely unavoidable when it represents random error, such as the stochastic nature of gene expression.
+In contrast, a large amount of effort has been directed at identifying and attempting to mitigate systematic errors.

 #### Variability obscures comparisons

 The path to understanding what underlies a disease pathology or the effect of a drug often begins with determining how they differ from an unperturbed state.
 In an ideal world we would directly observe those changes.
 In reality, our observations are indirect and represent inferences upon data that result from many experimental and analysis steps.
 The aim of normalization is to remove systematic technical effects that occur during data creation to ensure that technical bias has minimal impact on the results.

-The overall goal for RNA-seq normalization is to provide a basis upon which an accurate comparison of RNA species can be made.
-The need for normalization often arises when we wish to compare different sequencing runs.
-Figure 1 shows the process of performing a single measurement from an RNA source.
-Differential expression analysis involves comparing at least two distinct types (Figure 3).
-In each case, a library must be created and sequenced to a particular depth.
-Moreover, it is often desirable to measure many members of the same type, for example, TCGA HGS-OvCa cases assigned to the same subtype.
+The overall goal for RNA-seq normalization is to provide a basis upon which an fair comparison of RNA species can be made.
+The need for normalization arises when we wish to compare different sequencing experiments.
+In this context, a sequencing experiment is performed on a library created from a single RNA source.
+Differential expression analysis involves comparing RNA from at least two distinct biological sources, often reflecting different biological states (Figure 3).
+Moreover, it is common to measure many members of the same type, for example, TCGA HGS-OvCa cases assigned to the same subtype.
 Such 'biological replicates' are often used to boost the power to detect a signal between types and average-out minor differences amongst types.

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_3 }}){: .img-responsive }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 3.
-Layout of RNA-seq read counts for differential expression.</strong> Hypothetical counts of RNA species for two biological types (light and dark blue) whose gene expression are being contrasted.
+Layout of RNA-seq read counts for differential expression.</strong> Hypothetical counts of RNA species for two biological states (light and dark) whose gene expression are being contrasted.
 Samples (J total) are arranged in columns and genes (I total) in rows.
 A cDNA library for each sample is created and sequenced to a given depth.
 The total number of aligned reads from each library (i.e. column sums) are invariably unique.
 In this section, expression between TCGA HGS-OvCa 'mesenchymal' and 'immunoreactive' subtypes are compared.
 </div>

+### Notation
+To make our discussion more precise we will use mathematical notation in the following sections.

+  - {:.list-unstyled} $$Y_{ij}$$: Observed read count for gene $$i=1,\cdots,I$$ and sample $$j=1,\cdots,J$$
+  - {:.list-unstyled} $$N_{j}$$ = $$\sum\limits_{i \in I}Y_{ij}$$: Total sample read counts
+  - {:.list-unstyled} $$C_{j}$$: Sample normalization factor
+  - {:.list-unstyled} $$\pi_{ij}$$ the relative abundance of gene in sample
+  - {:.list-unstyled} $$\mu_{ij}$$ the expression level expressed in counts of transcripts
+  - {:.list-unstyled} $$S_{j}$$ the total RNA output in a sample
+  - {:.list-unstyled} $$L_{i}$$ the length of an RNA species

 ### Correction factors

-> We reference capabilities of the  [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html) package.

 > Much of this section is inspired by Ignacio Gonzalez's tutorial on 'Statistical analysis of RNA-Seq data' (Toulouse, November 2014)

-Our overarching goal is to determine a way to make a fair comparison between two RNA sequencing data sets.
-Such data could arise from sequencing samples from distinct types (e.g. males and females), the same type (e.g. males) and perhaps even sequencing the same sample multiple times.
+We wish to make fair comparisons between RNA sequencing experiments.
+Such data could arise from sequencing RNA from distinct types (e.g. males and females), the same type (e.g. males) and perhaps even sequencing the same sample multiple times.
 Here we describe global normalization whereby a correction factor is applied to an entire set of mapped read counts (Figure 4).

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_4 }}){: .img-responsive }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 4.
 Global normalization.</strong> (Above) Hypothetical mapped read counts for samples of two types.
 Counts for each sample arise from a corresponding cDNA library and sequencing run.
 (Middle) For each sample (j) a correction factor (Cj) is calculated.
 In this case, the normalization factor is the ratio of total counts relative to the first of each type (samples 1 and 4).
 (Below) The normalized data results from dividing each raw mapped read count by the respective sample correction factor.
 </div>

-Several different normalization schemes have been suggested in the literature but all result in a global correction factor ($$C_j$$) applied to each read count of a sequencing result.
-Which normalization scheme is the 'best' is an ongoing debate and we discuss those relevant to differential expression analysis.
+Several different normalization schemes have been suggested but which is 'best' is an ongoing debate.
+Here we discuss those relevant to differential expression analysis and available as part of the  [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html) Bioconductor package.

 ### Total count